FRBCesab/rcompendium/README.md

-`rcompendium` is largely inspired by the package [`rrtools`](https://github.com/benmarwick/rrtools) developed by [Ben Marwick](https://github.com/benmarwick) and tries to respect the standard defined by the community. **Special thanks to these developers!**
+`rcompendium` is largely inspired by the package [`rrtools`](https://github.com/benmarwick/rrtools) developed by [Ben Marwick *et al.*](https://github.com/benmarwick) and tries to respect the standard defined by the community. **Special thanks to these developers!**